tomi20v/strider-ssh-deploy/README.md

 restart strider and check out the web ui -- you'll see a new plugin

-configure the plugin with the deployment username, one or more hosts, and shell script to run on the hosts

 please provide feedback in the issues and/or in IRC

 thanks!

 ![screenshot][screenshot1]

+### usage

+configure the plugin with the deployment username, one or more hosts, and shell script to run on the hosts.

+In the shell script input field you can use metadata information from the job document.
+For example to set environment variables on the remote server or hand over information to a script.

+`./deploy.sh <%= ref.branch %>`

+Have a look at the metadata plugin for all fields of the job document.

 [dev-dep-img]: https://david-dm.org/Strider-CD/strider-ssh-deploy/dev-status.svg